-A WARNING: DUST COVER MUST BE REMOVED FOR ALARM TO OPERATE.
+A WAPNING DUST COVER MUST BE REMOVED FOR ALARM TO OPERATE.

-NOTE: Pull out the battery pull tab first to activate the batteries (see Figure 9-A).
+NOTE: To avoid false low battery chirping pull out the battery pull tab first to activate the backup batteries (see Figure 9-A).
 Battery activation is confirmed with a beep.
-If the beep does not occur when the battery pull tab is removed, remove the batteries and reinstall them.
-Confirm the battery activation beep.
+If the beep does not occur when the battery null tab is removed, remove the batteries and reinstall them.
+Confirm the battery activation been